-Need a new party trick?
-Quiz people as to the origins of the Caesar Salad.
+Need a new Mexican cocktail party icebreaker?
+Quiz people on the origins of the Caesar Salad.
 From rigorous (but highly unscientific) research, I can confirm the most answers are Caesar’s Palace in Las Vegas or some random town in Italy.
 Both noble choices, but legend says otherwise because the answer is Caesar’s in Tijuana, Mexico!
 The restaurant, which was founded on Avenida Revolucion in 1924 by Italian immigrant Caesar Cardini, was a mainstay of Prohibition-era Tijuana.

-Another bit of food history that often surprises to visitors in Baja California is the prevalence of comida china, or Chinese food.
-Mexicali, which is about 90 miles east of Tijuana, is Baja California’s comida China epicenter.
+Another bit of food history that often surprises visitors in Baja California is the prevalence of comida china, or Chinese food.
+Mexicali, about 90 miles east of Tijuana, is Baja California’s comida China epicenter.
 In the early 20th century, Chinese workers arrived from China — as well as the United States, thanks to the Chinese Exclusion Act of 1882 — and were contracted to build irrigation systems and other infrastructure.
 Fast forward to today when over 50,000 people in Mexicali claim Chinese ancestry.
 All those immigrants brought their food with them, and, over time, was adapted to fit local Baja food tastes.

 It turns out Baja California is Mexico’s leading producer of mini vegetables, which have become a staple of the region’s modern cooking and has helped set the area apart in using these less-than-traditional Mexican ingredients.
-The family behind Martinez & Sons pioneered this cultivation about 20 years ago, and dishes featuring the brightly-colored and highly flavored minis can be found at Misión 19, Corazon de Tierra, Manzanilla, La Querencia and La Esperanza and at other temples of fine dining in the area.
+The family behind Martinez & Sons pioneered this cultivation about 20 years ago, and authentic Mexican dishes featuring the brightly-colored and highly flavored minis can be found at Misión 19, Corazon de Tierra, Manzanilla, La Querencia and La Esperanza and at other temples of fine dining in the area.
 Healthy dishes never tasted—or looked—so good!

 The original fish taco is made with shark meat, but can also be found with some type of white fish.
-These days Tijuana’s taco scene extends way beyond fish tacos and the city as recognized across the country as a sort of taco epicenter (just go to “Las Ahumaderas” aka taco alley to see what we mean).
+These days Tijuana’s taco scene extends way beyond fish tacos and the city is recognized across the country as a sort of taco epicenter (just go to “Las Ahumaderas” aka taco alley to see what we mean).
 But fish fried in batter and topped with cabbage, salsa, crema and a fresh lime squeeze, it doesn’t get more California — whether Alta or Baja — than the fish taco.

 True, you’ll find aguachile (a sort of Mexican ceviche) served at various street food stands through Baja, but that's an import brought over mostly by the Sinaloan immigrants.
-When it comes to street food and seafood, it's all about the tostada in Baja.
-The tostada is the street food beloved throughout Baja that also helped to put the local cuisine on the map.
+When it comes to authentic Mexican street food and seafood, it's all about the tostadas in Baja.
+The seafood tostada is the Baja street food beloved throughout the region that also helped to put the local cuisine on the map.
 Consisting of a flat, dried tortilla and piled high with fresh seafood in raw or ceviche form, there isn’t a street corner or roadside stand that can’t whip one up.